 - interest deductions on deferred loan repayments for a period due to COVID-19

-- cancellation of bookings due to COVID-19 for a property usually rented out for short-term accommodation, but has also previously had some private use by the owner
+- cancellation of bookings due to COVID-19 for a property that is usually rented out for short-term accommodation, but has also previously had some private use by the owner

-- the private use of a rental property owner, for example - holiday home, to isolate during COVID-19 and adjusting available deductions
+- the private use of a rental property by the owner (e.g. holiday home) to isolate during COVID-19 and adjusting available deductions

 - changes to advertising and other fees for short-term rental properties during COVID-19 due to no demand for the property.